cdevents/spec/primer.md

 - *Interoperability through CDEvents*: In this use case, platforms from the CD landscape either produce or consume CDEvents.
 On the producing side, a system broadcasts that certain value has been produced, like a code change, an artifact or a test result.
-On the consumer side, a system takes an action that takes advantage of that value that has been produced.
+On the consumer-side, a system takes an action that takes advantage of that value that has been produced.

 - *Observability & Metrics*: In this use case, platforms from the CD landscape